|

 - DMITRII:

-Variant of Russian Dmitri, meaning
+Variant spelling of Russian Dmitriy,

-- DMITRIY:
+- DMITRIY

-Dmitri, meaning "loves the
+meaning "loves the earth" or "follower of

 - DMITRY:

-Variant of Russian
+Variant spelling of Russian Dmitriy,

-Dmitri, meaning "loves the
+meaning "loves the earth" or "follower of

 - DOROFEI:

-Variant of Russian Dorofey,
+Variant spelling of Russian Dorofey,

 meaning "gift of God."

-- DOROFEY:
+- DOROFEY

-Russian form of Greek Dorotheos,
+(Дорофей): Russian form of Greek

 meaning "gift of God."

-- ERMOLAI:
+- EFIM

-Variant of Russian Yermolai,
+(Ермолай): Variant spelling of Russian Yermolai,

 meaning "people of Hermes."